benwiz/graphics/README.md

 npm run server SKETCH_NAME
 ```

+## Things to remember

+- For a while, do my best to not create a custom template.
+Focus on the content.

 ## To Do

 - Understand what hot loading is an when I should use it